giantswarm/docs-indexer/README.md

 Here is some additional information on the index fields:

+- `type`: Document type in a user-friendly spelling, used for filtering.
 - `url`: Full URL of the resource.
 - `breadcrumb`: List field for breadcrumb items.
 For a page with `URL = "https://example.com/foo/bar/"` this will be `["foo", "bar"]`.
 - `breadcrumb_1` to `breadcrumb_n`: Individual fields for the first, second, third, ... nth breadcrumb item.